-On November 1, 2023, Eversource Energy, on behalf of The Connecticut Light & Power Company ("CL&P), filed a Design & Engineering ("D&E") Agreement that sets forth the terms and conditions under which CL&P will perform necessary engineering, procurement and design services in connection with the interconnection of WE 400 Groton Road's 50 MW-load data center to CL&P's North Bloomfield 2A 115 kV substation.
+On November 1, 2023, Eversource Energy, on behalf of The Connecticut Light & Power Company ("CL&P"), filed a Design & Engineering ("D&E") Agreement that sets forth the terms and conditions under which CL&P will perform necessary engineering, procurement and design services in connection with the interconnection of WE 400 Groton Road's 50 MW-load data center to CL&P's North Bloomfield 2A 115 kV substation.
 An effective date of November 2, 2023 was requested.
-Comments on this filing are due on or before November 22, 2023.
+Comments on this filing were due on or before November 22, 2023; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).